MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M04L01_Canvas.md

 ## Exercise 4 – Power Automate

-In this exercise, you will add a Power Automate flow to the canvas app to reset the status of a milestone.
+In this exercise, you will add a Power Automate flow to the canvas app to reset the status of a Milestone.

 ### Task 4.1 - Create flow

 In this task, you will perform the following changes to the screen:

 - create an instant flow for use in the canvas app
-- perform a flow action to reset the status of a milestone
+- perform a flow action to reset the status of a Milestone

 1. Navigate to the Power Apps Maker portal <https://make.powerapps.com>.